prakashshuklahub/Frontend-Client/project.md

 ## Additional Enhancements (Future Scope)

-- I can implement Playwright end-to-end testing for search and filter functionalities
+- Playwright end-to-end testing for search and filter functionalities could be implemented
-- I can implement Mixpanel integration for user tracking and analytics
+- Mixpanel integration for user tracking and analytics could be implemented
-- I can implement internationalisation (i18n) support
+- Internationalisation (i18n) support could be implemented
-- I can implement backend logging for APIs
+- Backend logging for APIs could be implemented
-- I can implement Sentry integration for error monitoring
+- Sentry integration for error monitoring could be implemented
-- I can implement Swagger API documentation
+- Swagger API documentation could be implemented
-- I can implement Redis caching for faster repeated queries
+- Redis caching for faster repeated queries could be implemented
-- I can implement cursor-based pagination for more efficient and scalable data navigation, especially in search results
+- Cursor-based pagination for more efficient and scalable data navigation, especially in search results, could be implemented